positiveSOUL-ai/positivesoul-api/docs/licensing/README.md

 The AI Coach is designed for:

 - Danish **Folkeskole**
-- Teachers, students, leadership, parents
+- Teachers, students, leadership, and parents
 - Safe, guided learning (AI that guides — not gives)
 - Support aligned with *Fælles Mål*